This page is part of © FOTW Flags Of The World website

 The municipality of Arradon is located on the Gulf of Morbihan, a few kilometers west of Vannes.
 The town is famous for the scenic, thin stripe of land called Point Arradon.
 The local hero is the yachtman Eugè:ne Riguidel (b.
 1940), winner of the Transat en double (Lorient-Bermuda-Lorient) with Gilles Gahinet in 1979, who abandoned racing in 1985 to become an ecologist militant.

-The Centre Nautique d'Arradon (CNA), located on Point Arradon, uses a white flag with the square logo of CNA, as seen on a photo (page no longer available) taken in 2008 during the GP de Vannes race.
+The Centre Nautique d'Arradon (CNA, website), located on Point Arradon, uses a white flag with the square logo of CNA.

 Ivan Sache, 2 June 2009